Structured Settlement Brokers: How To Choose The Best?

 Does The Plaintiff Need a Structured Settlement Broker?

 In very complex cases, there may be a need to bring in a comprehensive settlement planner into the process.
 This planner is a combination of a plaintiff broker and a settlement expert.
-They have the unique ability to write comprehensive and sometimes complicated structured settlement policies, and also handle many other issues which can come up in regards to the structured settlement process that otherwise would have to be delayed.
+They have the unique ability to write comprehensive and sometimes complicated structured settlement policies.
+They can also handle many other issues which can come up in regards to the structured settlement process that otherwise would have to be delayed.
 If there are government benefits involved, trust planning, or Medicare planning, then it is best to have a comprehensive settlement planner in the room.

 Getting Your Free, No-Obligation Quote